pnpm/action-setup/README.md

 If `run_install` is `true`, pnpm will install dependencies recursively.

-If `run_install` is a YAML representation of either an object or an array, pnpm will execute every install commands.
+If `run_install` is a YAML string representation of either an object or an array, pnpm will execute every install commands.

 #### `run_install.recursive`